thibo73800/metacar/README.md

 Your first environement
 ------------

 Even if you can [create your own level](#create-level), Metacar comes up with a set of predefined level accessible under [metacar.level](#).
-Once your level is selected, you can use it to create a first environement. <br>
+Once your level is selected, you can use it to create a first environment. <br>

 ```javascript
 // Select a level